 for Public Innovation (Bethesda, MD) worked with teams from 17

-The intent of the Turning Outward initiative is to:
+The Turning Outward initiative libraries were:

 This project is made possible by federal Library Services and Technology Act (LSTA) funds from the

 as administered by the Office of Commonwealth Libraries, Department of Education, Commonwealth of Pennsylvania, Tom Wolf, Governor.